Concepts and Terms

 An instantiable QML definition, typically contained in a .qml file.
 For example, a Button component may be defined in Button.qml.
 The QML runtime may instantiate this Button component to create Button objects.
 Alternatively, a component may be defined inside a Component QML type.

-Handles the packaging and copying of the necessary files to a location you want to run the application executable at.
+Handles the packaging and copying of the necessary files to a location you want to preview the UI at.
 The files can be copied to a location in the file system of the development PC or a device.

 An embedded device or an Anroid device.

 Qt Design Studio groups run settings as kits to make cross-platform development easier.
-Each kit consists of a set of values that define one environment, such as a device to run the application on.
+Each kit consists of a set of values that define one environment, such as a device to preview the UI on.

-Adapts the Qt Design Studio user interface to the different application prototyping tasks at hand.
+Adapts the Qt Design Studio UI to the different UI design tasks at hand.
 Each mode has its own view that shows only the information required for performing a particular task, and provides only the most relevant features and functions related to it.
 As a result, the majority of the Qt Design Studio window area is always dedicated to the actual task.

 Groups together a set of files, images, and other assets that you can deploy and run on different desktop and device platforms, as specified by a deploy configuration and run configuration.